mackowin/chayn_style_guide/README.md

 ## General Info ##
 One of the first projects in Web Development path.
-Make own website style guide to practice basic HTML and CSS.
+Made own website style guide to practice basic HTML and CSS.
 This project is a continuation of [Alternative Style Guide](https://github.com/mackowin/alternative_style_guide)

 ## Technologies Used ##